FK Igman Konjic

-Fudbalski klub Igman Konjic (Football Club Igman Konjic), commonly referred to as FK Igman Konjic or simply Igman Konjic, is a professional association football club from the city of Konjic that is situated in Bosnia and Herzegovina.
+Fudbalski klub Igman Konjic (Football Club Igman Konjic), commonly referred to as FK Igman Konjic or simply Igman, is a professional association football club from the city of Konjic that is situated in Bosnia and Herzegovina.

-Igman currently plays in the Premier League of Bosnia and Herzegovina and plays its home matches on the Stadion Igmana in Konjic, which has a capacity of 5,000 seats.
+Igman currently plays in the First League of the Federation of Bosnia and Herzegovina and plays its home matches on the Konjic City Stadium, which has a capacity of 5,000 seats.